Website User Guide

 You can bypass the automatic delivery cost by clicking 'Free, collect from Langthorns'

-We will contact you to advise of delivery costs at the point where we collect up your order.
+We will contact you to advise of delivery costs by van at the point where we collect up your order.

-As a very approximate cost (depending on exact location and amount of other deliveries to your area), we are charging £10 for Dunmow area, £20 for Braintree/Bishops Stortford, £30 for Chelmsford/Saffron Walden.
+As a very approximate cost (depending on exact location and amount of other deliveries to your area), we are charging £20 for Braintree/Bishops Stortford, £30 for Chelmsford/Saffron Walden.

 Why not get neighbours together to share the delivery cost (with one drop off address).

-9. Finally, you can request items that are not stocked on the website in the Comments section.
-Theses include compost, pots, bedding plants and vegetables.
+9. Finally, you can request items that are not stocked on the website, such as compost and pots in the comments section. .
 We can talk you through these when we call you.

 I hope this guide is helpful.